 There can be multiple reasons causing the issue.
 For a resolution, check the following:

-- The job owner has sufficient permissions to enroll the users.
+- The job owner should have sufficient permissions to enroll the users.
 You can test this by proxying as the job owner and trying to manually enroll an eligible user.

-- There is no exisiting (active/inactive) enrollment for the users for the benefit.
+- There should not be exisiting (active/inactive) enrollment records for the users for the benefit.
 You can check it in Manage Data > BenefitEnrollment and also in the users' Compensation Information portlet (the benefit's Pay Component should not be there).

 - Confirm that the benefit is active as of today.